Lead Product Designer · Unbxd

 Understanding the Merchandiser's Mental Model

-I conducted a structured research programme covering contextual interviews, console session recordings, and competitive analysis across 6 other search platforms to map the full gap between what merchandisers needed and what the console offered.
+I conducted a structured research programme covering contextual interviews, console session recordings, and competitive analysis across 6 other search platforms — coordinated with Customer Success Managers who secured retailer access and an engineer who pulled the session-recording samples — to map the full gap between what merchandisers needed and what the console offered.

 Stakeholder Interviews